Merger & Acquisition

 • Informal influence networks and key-person dependencies

-• Cultural operating norms that govern how each side actually works
+• Cultural operating norms on each side

 • Process

-• Equivalent processes performed differently across the two organizations
+• Equivalent processes performed differently

 • Integration points that will create friction